 - 2 tsp minced ginger or 1 tsp of ginger powder

-*I’ve received a couple comments from blog readers who said their marinade came out way too salty and ruined the steak.
+*I’ve received quite a few comments from blog readers who said their marinade came out way too salty and ruined the steak.
 The kind of soy sauce I have at home is lighter in sodium so that may be the cause.
 To be on the safe side, I’d suggest using light or low sodium soy sauce.
+Some users also had success after reducing it to 2/3 cup of soy sauce.
 Salt can always be added later.
 Also, taste the marinade before adding it to the steak.
 It should taste slightly salty, slightly sweet.

 Combine in a saucepan and heat up slightly to let the flavors come together.